-Optum Financial (ConnectYourCare) administers two types of FSAs — Health Care FSA and Dependent Care Flexible Spending Accounts (FSA) — and employees can elect to participate in one or both of these accounts.
+Optum Financial (formerly ConnectYourCare) administers two types of FSAs — Health Care FSA and Dependent Care Flexible Spending Accounts (FSA) — and employees can elect to participate in one or both of these accounts.
 FSAs allow Rensselaer employees to reduce their taxable income by setting aside pre-tax dollars from each paycheck to pay for eligible out-of-pocket health care and dependent care expenses for themselves and their family.

 Employees must re-enroll each year in order to participate in the FSA, and their annual contribution will stay in effect during the entire calendar year of January 1 through December 31.
 Employees can only change their FSA election during Rensselaer’s Open Enrollment period, or if they experience a qualifying status change event.

 Optum Financial (formerly ConnectYourCare) makes it quick and easy for Rensselaer employees to access their FSA accounts online.
 By registering for access employees can view their account balance, claim instructions and payment status online or via the mobile app on their cellphone.
 You'll need to register using the HealthSafe ID process.